-A story of how water connects all of Georgia
+Water connects all of us in Georgia

+To support our life, our health, and our economy we need a healthy water system all the way from watershed, to marsh, to stream, to river, to estuary, to ocean.
 We can work with resilient natural systems to make this happen or we can attempt to replicate their function through artificial means.
 By looking at this issue through the lens of One Health - we can deliver solutions that are effective for people, animals, and nature.

 Coal Ash, the leftover waste from burning coal, can seep into the water and soil, affecting Georgian’s health and well-being.

 Georgia's coast is beautiful and home to vibrant ecosystems that support people, animals, and nature.